MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Overage

 When browsing AI Builder pages in Power Apps or Power Automate portal, you might get this notification: **You've consumed all of your AI Builder credits.
-Creating, editing and viewing is blocked.
+Creating, editing, and viewing is blocked.
 Contact your administrator to get more capacity**.
 This notification means the monthly consumption of your environment is higher than the available (at environment or organization -tenant- level) credits.

 Monthly consumption is computed from first day of the month and is refreshed on a daily basis.